kantord/headson/README.md

       hson -c 200 notes.txt

-- Force Text ingest/output (useful when mixing with other extensions):
+- Force Text ingest/output (useful when mixing with other extensions, or when the extension suggests JSON/YAML):

       hson -c 200 -i text -f text notes.txt
+      # Force text ingest even if the file looks like JSON
+      hson -i text notes.json

 - Styles on Text:
   - default: omission as a standalone `…` line.